Profiscience/knockout-contrib/packages/_/README.md

 // remember that ES imports are hoisted, so the file that registers these plugins _must_ be imported
 // before are file that instatiates a route.
 Route.usePlugin(
-  withPlugin, // should _probably_ be first (so addt'l values are available everywhere) redirectPlugin, // should also _probably_ be towards the top of the list (to prevent unneccesary work) componentPlugin, initializerPlugin, // **MUST** come after component plugin
+  withRoutePlugin, // should _probably_ be first (so addt'l values are available everywhere) redirectRoutePlugin, // should also _probably_ be towards the top of the list (to prevent unneccesary work) componentRoutePlugin, componentInitializerRoutePlugin, // **MUST** come after component plugin

-  // for the rest of these, the order is irrelevant childrenPlugin, componentsPlugin, createTitlePlugin(
+  // for the rest of these, the order is irrelevant childrenRoutePlugin, componentsRoutePlugin, createtitleRoutePlugin(
     (titleSegments: string[]) => `My App | ${titleSegments.join(' > ')}`
   )
 )